SasPes/proxmark3-hf-mfdes-web/README.md

 Open your browser and go to [http://localhost:8000](http://localhost:8000).

+---

-## Usage
+## Usage Overview

 Use the tabs to access different features:

-- **Proxmark3:**
+- **Proxmark3**
-  - Set the Proxmark3 executable path and start the shell.
+  - Set the Proxmark3 executable path and start the shell

-- **MFDes Profile:**
+- **MFDes Profile**
-  - Get the current default MFDes profile (key and type).
+  - Get or set the default MFDes profile (key and type)
-  - Set a new default profile by selecting the crypto type and entering a key.

-- **MFDes Commands:**
+- **MFDes Commands**
-  - Run common MFDes commands (e.g., HF Search, Free Memory, Info, List Apps).
+  - Run common MFDes commands (e.g., HF Search, Free Memory, Info, List Apps)

-- **MFDes (Card/App/File/Delete):**
+- **MFDes (Card/App/File/Delete)**
-  - **Set new card master key:**
-    - Choose the new algorithm and enter the new key.
-    - Click "Set Master Key" to update the card's master key.
-  - **Set card default master key:**
-    - Select "Current Algo" (DES/2TDEA/3TDEA/AES).
-    - Enter "Current Key" (the current master key).
-    - Click "Set default (DES/0...0)" to reset the master key to DES/0000000000000000.
+  - Set or reset card master key
-  - **Create MFDes App:**
+  - Create or delete MFDes applications and files
-    - Enter App ID, FID, DF Name, and select Key Algo.
-    - Click "Create App" to add a new application.
-  - **Set App Key:**
-    - Select an app, enter a new key, and set it.
-  - **Create File:**
-    - Select an app and create a new file.
+  - Set app keys
-  - **Write to File:**
-    - Select an app, enter plaintext, and write to the file.
-  - **Delete App/File:**
-    - Select an app or file and delete it.
+  - Write/read file data
-  - **Format card:**
-    - Format the card (all data will be erased).
+  - Format card

-- **Tools:**
+- **Tools**
-  - Convert between string and hex representations.
+  - Convert between string and hex representations

 **Other features:**
-- Use the "No Auth" toggle (top right) to enable/disable authentication for supported commands.
+- "No Auth" toggle disables authentication for supported commands
-- Dropdowns for AID and FID are auto-populated after loading apps.
+- Dropdowns for AID and FID auto-populate after loading apps
-- Output and command results are shown at the bottom with color highlighting.
+- Output and command results are color-highlighted

 ## Notes

-- The backend uses pexpect to control the Proxmark3 shell.
+- The backend uses pexpect to control the Proxmark3 shell
-- Some features require a connected Proxmark3 device.
+- Some features require a connected Proxmark3 device
-- The "No Auth" toggle disables authentication for supported commands.
-- All communication is via HTTP GET requests from the frontend to the FastAPI backend.
+- All communication is via HTTP GET requests from the frontend to the FastAPI backend

 ## License